 More crazed output from the fevered mind of Japanese auteur Miike, who directs literally half a dozen features each year.
 Usually known for his ultraviolent yazuka and horror movies, in which people have a tendency to explode, Miike put himself on the art house map recently with his austere ick-fest Audition, which at least has opened the doors to more… read more!

-Another of Leigh's trademark slice-of-life British comedy-dramas, using generally unknown (to Americans) actors who work with their director for months in improv workshops in order to develop fully lived-in, realistic characters, Happy-Go-Lucky's heroine is a 30-year-old Londoner named Poppy (Sally Hawkins) who is thoroughly unflappable in her optimism no matter the situation Leigh gauges our tolerance for such an exuberantly… read more!
+Another of Leigh's trademark British slices of life, the result of working with his cast for months in improv workshops in order to develop fully lived-in, realistic characters.
+This time, Happy-Go-Lucky follows a 30-year-old Londoner named Poppy (Sally Hawkins) who is thoroughly unflappable in her optimism no matter what.
+Leigh gauges our tolerance for such an exuberantly cheerful person early on: shortly… read more!

-Although Happy Times doesn't quite strike the nerves as deeply as most of Zhang Yimou's other films do, even mediocre Zhang is good cinema.
+Although Happy Times doesn't strike the nerves as deeply as most of Zhang Yimou's other films do, even mediocre Zhang is good cinema.
 With this film he continues his move away from his earlier tragic, beautifully-shot melodramas towards a fresher, less-measured approach, and his subject matter lightens up too (though it still has great emotional pull).
-Happy Times tells… read more!
+Happy Times tells the… read more!

 At this point, the saga of everyone's favorite boy wizard feels like it's on autopilot - but that's okay.
 David Yates, helming the second half of the eight Potter features, may lack the personal vision that Alfonso Cuarón and Mike Newell brought to their installments, but he's a smart guy who knows why audiences keep coming back: It's the cast,… read more!